Margarita-Lovyagina/Margarita-Lovyagina.github.io/README.md

 ## Installing and running Postman

 1. First, make sure you have **Postman** installed.
-You can download it from the official website: (e.g.,(https://www.postman.com/downloads/))
+You can download it from the [official website] (https://www.postman.com/downloads/)

 2. Run **Postman**.